 As a leading research and clinical care institution, the Autism and Neurodevelopmental Disorders Institute (ANDI) aims to have its scientific expertise empower patients while advancing the entire field of patient care across the lifespan.

-Scheduled for completion in late 2017, ANDI will soon occupy a brand new, state-of-the art clinical center based at GW’s Ashburn, VA Science and Technology Campus.
-Staffed by experts across a wide range of disciplines—from psychology, medicine, occupational therapy and nursing to education, public health and speech & hearing—the center’s multidisciplinary approach ensures that patients are receiving the most comprehensive, up-to-date care available.
+ANDI will soon occupy a brand new, state-of-the art clinical center based at GW’s Ashburn, VA Science and Technology Campus.
+Staffed by experts across a wide range of disciplines—from psychology, medicine, occupational therapy and nursing to education, public health and speech & hearing—the center’s multidisciplinary approach will ensure that patients receive the most comprehensive, up-to-date care available.

-Although ANDI’s clinical care is projected to commence near the end of 2017, if you or a member of your family may be interested in upcoming clinical care opportunities, or are willing to be a participant in the center’s autism spectrum disorder (ASD) research, sign up for our newsletter.
+If you or a member of your family are interested in upcoming clinical care opportunities, or are willing to be a participant in the center’s autism spectrum disorder (ASD) research, sign up for our newsletter for further information.

 These artistic renderings show what the clinical space will look like when completed.
 The space was designed with the comfort of patients and families in mind.

 Sign Up For the ANDI Newsletter

 The center’s free e-newsletter is the best way to stay informed about upcoming ANDI clinical care news, events and special announcements.
 Each edition includes links to help you send feedback or unsubscribe.